Kentucky Colonel (Honorable Title)

 The Governor of Kentucky bestows the honor of a colonel's commission, through the issuance of letters patent.
 The commission is a legal act of the Office of the Governor and lifetime appointment.

-There is some debate as to who the first Kentucky colonel was, many say it was Daniel Boone, others say it was Richard Henderson who along with other colonels founded the Transylvania Colony at Boonesborough on the Kentucky River in 1775, which today is part of Madison County, Kentucky.
-'Kentucke' as it was called then, was the area North of Boonesborough on the other side of the Kentucky River, by December of 1776 it included most of Transylvania as well.
+There is some debate as to who the first Kentucky colonel was, many say it was Daniel Boone (Kentucky's First Settler), others say it was Richard Henderson who commissioned Col. Boone and along with other colonels that founded the Transylvania Colony at Boonesborough on the Kentucky River in 1775, which today, is part of Madison County, Kentucky.
+'Kentucke' as it was called then, was the area North of Boonesborough on the Northern side of the Kentucky River, by December of 1776 it included most of Transylvania as well.

-The first honorary commission of a Colonel as an "Aide-de-camp" of a Kentucky governor was in 1815 appointed by Governor Isaac Shelby to his future son-in-law Charles S. Todd with the title of Colonel.
+The first honorary commission of a Colonel as an "Aide-de-camp" by a Kentucky governor was in 1815, Governor Isaac Shelby bestowed his future son-in-law Charles S. Todd with the title of Colonel.
 Earlier in 1813 however, the Kentucky Legislature commissioned Richard M. Johnson designating him officially as a colonel to form a militia, making him the highest military officer in Kentucky at the time.
 It was not until 1895, the Commonwealth officially adopted the practice of naming individual civilians and recognizing those who were known to already be using the title as aristocrats, land holders and veteran, of the Civil War.

-Governor Col. William O'Connell Bradley began the tradition which remains today by recognizing his political allies, friends and others by establishing an honor guard staff which was presented at the Kentucky Derby and also recognized uniformed Kentucky colonels at the Capitol in Frankfort.
+Governor Col. William O'Connell Bradley began the tradition which remains today by recognizing his political allies, friends and others by establishing an honor guard staff which were presented at the Kentucky Derby and also recognized uniformed Kentucky colonels at the Capitol of the Commonwealth in Frankfort.
 Prior to this in 1890, Opie Read popularized the ideal of the Kentucky colonel with his book, "A Kentucky Colonel" which portrayed colonels as distinguished, refined Southern gentlemen, usually land holders further popularizing the ideal prior to becoming officially adopted by the state in 1895 resulting in the first official civil award and commission authorized by the Commonwealth that remains today.